Simonko-912/DoodleAI/README.md

 DoodleAI is an interactive platform that allows users to draw and train an AI to recognize their sketches.
 It's a fun way to explore machine learning and create custom datasets.

 ## Features
+#### Pre-Trained Model:
+DoodleAI comes with images so you can test it.
+It tooks lot of time to identify lot of images in 500x500 quality.
+Thats why we use 128x128 it is not very acurate at identifing lot of difrent things but it saves storage and it is faster.
-Draw and Guess: Create drawings on a 500x500 (Converted to 128x128) canvas and let the AI guess what it is.
+#### Draw and Guess:
+Create drawings on a 500x500 (Converted to 128x128) canvas and let the AI guess what it is.
 #### Training:
 Label your drawings and submit them to improve the AI’s accuracy.
 #### Voice Feedback: